juanloprib/python/README.md

 When using Google Colab, the files are Jupyter Notebooks.

 Jupyter Notebooks are made of sections called cells.
+One Jupyter Notebook can have multiple cells.
-These files can have two types of cells:
+There are two types of cells:

 - Code cell: Contains python code.
 Each code cell can be executed independently.
 - Markdown cell: Contains text, images, and other elements.